Lawn sign

-Lawn signs (also known as yard signs, bandit signs and placards, among other names) are small advertising signs that can be placed on a street-facing lawn or elsewhere on a property to express the support for an election candidate, or political position, by the property owner (or sometimes to promote a business).
+Lawn signs (also known as yard signs, bandit signs and placards, among other names) are small signs that can be placed on a street-facing lawn or elsewhere on a property to express the support for an election candidate, or political position, by the property owner (or sometimes to promote a business).
 They are popular in political campaigns in the United States and Canada.

 Placement

 Lawn signs are often also placed near polling places on election day, although in most jurisdictions, there are legal restrictions on campaigning within a certain distance from a voting facility.
 In most states, there are also restrictions on where these signs can be placed.
 There are some residential areas that have ordinances prohibiting any posting of yard signs.

 The signs are typically placed close to the road for greater visibility.
 In most highways a sign may not be erected so that the part of the sign face nearest a highway is within five feet of the highway's right of way line.

 Signs come in various shapes and sizes, but are most often rectangular and between 12 and 40 inches on each side.
 They are usually produced in packages that include lawn sign wires since most of these lawn signs need to be placed on a grass or dirt surface.